Taylor & Scott Lawyers are experts at drafting clear, unambiguous Wills and are committed to ensuring your wishes are clearly expressed.

 The process of drafting a Will is relatively simple and inexpensive.
 Evelyn Gardis, Partner at Taylor & Scott Lawyers says a professionally drawn Will greatly assists in the cost-efficient administration of your estate and the smooth distribution of your assets to your beneficiaries.

 Having a Will is extremely important.
 It is a means of ensuring as far as possible that your estate and assets are distributed as you would wish.

 Without a valid Will, you are said to die ‘intestate’.
-Without a will a person’s estate may result in your estate being administered by someone you didn’t want to handle your affairs and your assets may be distributed to persons that you didn’t intend to give to.
+Dying without a will may result in your estate being administered by someone you didn’t want to handle your affairs and your assets may be distributed to persons that you didn’t intend to give to.
 The implications for your loved ones can be complex and distressing.
-A Will ensures your wishes in respect of how your estate is to be administered.
+A Will ensures your wishes in respect of how your estate is to be administered are carried out.

-You may have little in the way of assets and you may have young children.
-You should ensure your children are protected under your will by ensuring that a guardian is appointed to care for your children if both parents die.
+Even If you have little in the way of assets, if you have young children, you should ensure your children are protected under your will by ensuring that a guardian is appointed to care of them, in case both parents die.
 Your children may face difficulties without a legally appointed guardian, as guardians are required for educational, health and legal matters.
 It may also result in conflict in your family as to who will care for the children.

 APPOINTING AN EXECUTOR OR TRUSTEE

 Taylor & Scott carefully explain the legal responsibilities and obligations attached to the role of your appointed executor and/or trustee..
 You should select someone you trust e.g. your child/children, a relative, or a close friend.

 You may even wish to appoint your solicitor.
 We guide you through your options and explain in plain language what you should expect to happen on your behalf.